 2015 | Piebald | Gypsy Cob | Under 13.2hh

-Collaboration is a key word for us – and working alongside the RSPCA is a key part of what we do.
+Collaboration is a key word for us – and working alongside other charities is a key part of what we do.

-If we are also able to relieve the RSPCA of just a few of the huge number of horses they rescue and rehabilitate at huge cost each year, then we will be making a difference.
+If we are also able to relieve other charities of just a few of the huge number of horses they rescue and rehabilitate at enormous cost each year, then we will be making a difference.

 To that end, horses and ponies just like Stephen have come to us through a cross agency transfer.

 If like us, you believe that partnerships are integral to optimising horse welfare then please sponsor Stephen.